Studies

 The County intends to use the analysis/results of the exposure study to inform potential subsequent studies.

 The County of San Diego intends to partner with an organization for a Retrospective Study to assess whether there is evidence for serious health effects due to past exposure to the emissions from the Tijuana River Valley.
-The contractor may use data sources such as hospital discharge and admission data, cancer registry data, and mortality data to identify any exposure-response relationships across areas of generally different exposure, as defined by the Exposure Characterization Study.
+The contractor may use data sources such as hospital discharge, cancer registry data, and mortality data to identify any exposure-response relationships across areas of generally different exposure, as defined by the Exposure Characterization Study.

 Contingent on the availability of additional external funding, the County of San Diego intends to partner with an organization for a Long-Term Epidemiology or Health Panel Study to study the potential effects of consistent exposure to aerosolized sewage and hydrogen sulfide in the Tijuana River Valley community.